 This section can be used to document the patient’s history of exposure or reaction to the most common allergens.
-You can copy and paste it into your EMR system to use during well-child visits or follow up appointments.
+You can copy, paste, and modify as needed to utilize within your EMR system for use during well-child visits or follow-up appointments.

 Egg: [SELECT ONE: in diet and tolerated, never, tried, reaction from eating, reaction from touching, positive skin prick test, positive blood test, previously tolerated but no longer eaten]